Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 1. 1. **Issue**: Code not running - file named 'asciiart' not found.
    1. **Cause**: I had named asciiart without the '.py' at the end.
    1. **Solution**: To make sure naming conventions are followed.
-1. 1. **Issue**: On occasion, the random co-ordinates duplicated themselves, to there may only be 9 or even on occasion, only 8 bees.
+1. 1. **Issue**: On occasion, the random co-ordinates duplicated themselves, to there may one less or even on occasion, 2 less bees than expected.
    1. **Cause**: No validation to check if the random co-ordinates had already been returned.
    1. **Solution**: I appended the random coordinates to a list and added an if statement to run the code again if they already existed in the list.
 1. 1. **Issue**: The hive already being populated if the player chose to play again.